opteroncx/DGDMLSR/README.md

 ## Data generation
 ### Use example image
+> Step.1 use get_image.py to collect NYU depth images and depth maps.
-> step.1 use gen_patch.py to collect patches from the image and its depth map.
+> Step.2 use depth_inv.py and gen_patch.py to collect patches from the image and its depth map.
-> step.2 use gen_pkl.py to generate python pickle file to accelerate the dataloader.
+> Step.3 use gen_pkl.py to generate python pickle file to accelerate the dataloader.

 ### Use your own image
 > use a depth estimation model to obtain the depth map.
 > use inverse_depth to get the inversed depth
 > follow the example

 ## Training
 We train a specific model for each image.